 Mark Brider, Chief Executive Officer, Children with Cancer UK said:

+Brain tumours are among the most common childhood tumours, with around 400 new cases in the UK each year.
 These types of cancer are often difficult to treat and current therapies can be extremely debilitating.
 More individualised and kinder treatments will not only increase survival rates but also reduce the often life-limiting side effects for survivors.

 That’s why we are happy to see the progress Dr Jacques and his team have made.
 Children with Cancer UK will continue to invest in research like this which we believe will lead to substantial advances in the diagnosis of childhood brain tumours.